 Let’s go through some of the basics related to this important, valuable document.

 What Does “Final Disposition” Mean Anyway?

 Final disposition sounds, well, conclusive.
-Indeed, this is about what you ultimately want done with your physical body following death, and can include burial (sometimes referred to internment), cremation, removal from the state (if you want to be buried in a different state), and other types of disposition.
-You may also detail, if you wish, a funeral or other type of ceremony (maybe even a party) to be held.
+Indeed, this is about what you ultimately want to be done with your physical body following death and can include burial (sometimes referred to internment), cremation, removal from the state (if you want to be buried in a different state), and other types of disposition.
+You may also detail if you wish, a funeral or other type of ceremony (maybe even a party) to be held.
 If you’ve purchased a burial plot or want to be laid to rest in the family mausoleum, you would include those details here.

 Choose a Designee

 In the disposition of final remains document, you can designate one or multiple adults to assume responsibility for carrying out your wishes, similar to how you designate an executor to carry out the wishes as written in your will.
 Your designee (or designees) can be whomever you choose, just be sure to speak with them to make certain they are comfortable and accepting of the role.

 Of course, the designee must be a competent adult.
 The Act also allows for alternate designees to be named in the event the primary designee is unable to act.
 The Declaration is not allowed to include directives for final disposition of remains and arrangements for ceremonies planned after death.